 - Scientists don’t know for sure if sunscreen helps prevent melanoma.
 In fact, as EWG notes in its executive summary of the sunscreen guide, “Sun exposure appears to play a role in melanoma, but it is a complex disease for which many questions have not been answered.
 One puzzling fact: Melanomas do not usually appear on parts of the body that get daily sun exposure.”

 - Be wary of ultra high SPF claims.
 There are more of them today than several years ago.
 The U.S. hasn’t approved modern sunscreen ingredients that would do a better job of broad-spectrum protection.
 Because of this, UVA protection is often lacking in SPF 70+ products.
 In other developed countries, SPF is usually capped at 50.

-- I suggest steering clear of spray sunscreens.
-It’s very difficult to apply in a thickness that will provide adequate protection, plus, it increases the risk you’re sending sunscreen chemicals directly into your lungs (and the lungs of everyone sitting around you.)
+- Avoid spray sunscreens.
+It’s very difficult to apply in a thickness that will provide adequate protection, plus, it increases the risk you’re sending potentially damaging sunscreen chemicals directly into your lungs (and the lungs of everyone sitting around you.)

 The good news is you can get enough vitamin D and protect yourself from burns without always turning to sunscreen.

 How to Avoid Too Much Sun (Without Sunscreen)

 Getting some sun exposure is vital for good health because it helps your body create vitamin D. There are multiple ways to get vitamin D, but your best bet is to get it from standing in the sun or eating vitamin D-rich foods.
 In fact, sitting in the sun unexposed for about 10 minutes helps your body create roughly 10,000 units of natural vitamin D.